The Chemical Brothers: 1995–1998: Exit Planet Dust and Dig Your Own Hole

 In February 1996, Select magazine published a list of the 100 best albums of the 1990s thus far.
 Exit Planet Dust was listed at Number 39.
 In August 1996, the Chemical Brothers supported Oasis at Knebworth, where 125,000 people attended each of the two shows.

 During the 1995 Glastonbury Festival, Noel Gallagher had told them how much he liked Exit Planet Dust, and asked if he could sing on a future track, similar to the way Tim Burgess had worked on "Life Is Sweet".
 They did not think much of the offer at the time, given how busy Gallagher would be with the release of Oasis' (What's the Story) Morning Glory?, plus the complexities of dealing with each other's record companies.
 However, the duo later worked on a track they thought would benefit from a vocal.
 They sent Gallagher a tape of what they had done so far.
 He worked on it overnight, and left a message early next morning that he was ready to record it.
-The track was called "Setting Sun" and was finally released in October 1996.
+The track was called "Setting Sun" and was finally released in September 1996.
 It entered the UK chart at the top, giving the duo their first ever No. 1 single.
 "Setting Sun" was backed by a longer instrumental version, and also a new track "Buzz Tracks", which was not much more than a DJ tool.
-The three remaining members of the Beatles' lawyers later wrote to the Chemical Brothers, mistakenly claiming they had sampled "Tomorrow Never Knows".
-Virgin Records hired a musicologist to prove they did not sample the song.